allenporter/pyrainbird/README.md

 This module communicates directly towards the IP Address of the WiFi module.
 You can start/stop the irrigation, get the currently active zone, and other controller settings.
 This library currently only has very limited cloud support.
 Also there are a number of Rain Bird devices with very different command APIs.

+See [documentation](https://allenporter.github.io/pyrainbird/) for full quickstart and API reference.

 ## Getting Started

 This is an example usage to get the current irrigation state for all available irrigation zones: